peopleware/openapi/resource/search-index.md

 - `mode`: The `mode` in which the resource that was created or updated resides.

+- `build`: The build number of the service that posts the event.

 - `flowId`: The `flowId` of the request to the service that triggered the creation or update of the resource.
 This is added to make it possible to cross-reference events, search document requests, and search index documents with each other and logs.